Divorce Lawyers in Kane County

 Additionally, the residential parent typically receives child support from the non-residential parent.
 Unlike alimony, child support is not considered taxable income for the receiving parent.
 It is also not tax deductible for the payor.
 Considering all of these things when negotiating a divorce settlement will make a fair and equitable result more likely.

-If you are planning to file for divorce or you are already involved in divorce proceedings, contact Shaw Family Law, P.C. by calling 630-584-5550 to schedule a free consultation.
+If you are planning to file for divorce or you are already involved in divorce proceedings, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
 One of our experienced attorneys will meet with you to go over your specific circumstances and discuss how we can help you maximize your goals and minimize your tax responsibilities in the process.
 Our firm works with clients throughout Kane County and the surrounding areas of Northern Illinois.